AJMansfield/Intelligence-Core-Public/kttu02.md

 The rest of the crew is watching, and so you take a bite.

-Immediately gag from the taste.
+You immediately retch from the taste.
 The raw tuber is incredibly bitter.

 But as you look around, the crew seems to find this ... _funny_.
-Was this intended as a joke?
+Was this some sort of practical joke, played at his expense?

 You decide to take it that way, and so rather than immediately spitting it out, you force yourself to grin.

 "Good, good eating!
-You want?"
+You want some?"
 He offered it back to the foreman.
-The crew's gaze turned to him, and he accepted it reluctantly, as if he was being pressured into it.
+The crew's gaze turned to him, and he accepted it reluctantly, as if they were all now pressuring _him_ into it.

 The foreman eyed the tuber nervously.